ddorn/pyconfiglib/readme.md

     pip install click pygments

-For windows users, you will need pyreadline because readline isn;t in the stdlib.
+For windows users, you will need pyreadline because readline isn't in the stdlib.

     pip install pyreadline